arend-lang/site/src/tutorial/PartI/equalityex.md

     (p : a = a) : B p => {?}
 {%endarend%}
 This eliminator equivalent to the statement that every element of {%ard%}a = a{%endard%} is {%ard%}idp{%endard%}.
-It may seem natural at first sight to add it as an exiom then to simplify things by making proofs of equalities unique (as it implies that {%ard%}p = p'{%endard%} for any {%ard%}p, p' : a = a'{%endard%}), but actually it is important that these proofs are _not unique_.
+It may seem natural at first sight to add it as an axiom then to simplify things by making proofs of equalities unique (as it implies that {%ard%}p = p'{%endard%} for any {%ard%}p, p' : a = a'{%endard%}), but actually it is important that these proofs are _not unique_.
 We will discuss it later.
 TODO: ref

 # Associativity of append for vectors

-Let's prove some statement that essentially requires J. A good example of such statement is associativity of the append {%ard%}v++{%endard%} for vectors.
+Let us prove some statement that essentially requires J. A good example of such statement is associativity of the append {%ard%}v++{%endard%} for vectors.
 Let's recall the definitions of the datatype {%ard%}Vec{%endard%} and the function {%ard%}v++{%endard%}: